BenjaminFlatz/arduino_color_sensor_tcs230_tcs3200/README.md

 # arduino_color_sensor_tcs230

-The rgb values and the color string gets printed erery second.
+The rgb values and the color string and position gets printed every second.
 If you send a string over serial to the Arduino nano you add/set the current color value, the string as name and the binary switch states as position.
+If you want to add without a name you can use the btnAdd instead.

 Hardware:
 1. TCS3200 or TCS230 sensor.